Engee documentation

 "p1" => 1001×2 DataFrame

-Reading csv files with data on pressure changes at different sections of the hydraulic system, with subsequent conversion into dataframe and matrix:
+Reading csv files with data on pressure changes in different parts of the hydraulic system,

 In [ ]: